farirpgs/fari-games/_games/charge-rpg.md

 Charge is generic, which means that you get to pick the world and setting you want to play in.
 You could play in Sci-Fi setting where new planets are still being discovered and terraformed every year, or during the British Industrial Revolution.
 You get to choose.

-Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story you want to tell. .
+Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story you want to tell.

+## Charge's

 The two main pillars of this game center around Characters and Story Style.